acquanaturaleminerale/acquanaturaleminerale.github.io/docs/documentation.md

 The implementation currently supports a single configured Identity Provider and represents a complete SAML authentication flow integration within the current project scope.

-The SAML configuration is loaded during application startup and is considered static during runtime.
-This ensures that all application workers operate using a consistent Service Provider configuration.
-Any changes to the SAML configuration require rebuilding or restarting the application environment.
+The SAML configuration is treated as static for the lifetime of the running application process.
+Basic configuration checks are performed during application startup, and the PySAML2 Service Provider configuration is initialized and validated before SAML functionality is used.

 ## Current limitations